Sheriff (United States): Overview

-Sheriff's offices
+Sheriff's office

 The law enforcement agency headed by a sheriff is most commonly referred to as the "Sheriff's Office", while some are instead called the "Sheriff's Department."
 According to the National Sheriffs' Association, an American sheriff's advocacy group, there were 3,081 sheriff's offices as of 2015.
 These range in size from very small (one- or two-person) forces in sparsely populated rural areas to large, full-service law enforcement agencies, such as the Los Angeles County Sheriff's Department, which is the largest sheriff's office and the seventh largest law enforcement agency in the United States, with 16,400 members and 400 reserve deputies.

 A regular officer of a sheriff's office is typically known as a deputy sheriff, sheriff's deputy or informally as a deputy.
 In a small sheriff's office, the deputies are supervised directly by the sheriff.
 Large sheriff's offices have several ranks in a similar manner to a police department.
 The Los Angeles County Sheriff's Department has thousands of regular deputies, who are eight ranks below the sheriff.
 The actual second-in-command of the sheriff typically holds the title of chief deputy or undersheriff.
 In some counties, the undersheriff is the warden of the county jail.